x00tex/hackTheBox/Boxes/linux/Retired/ophiuchi/README.md

 ![](screenshots/still-something.png)

-executed successfully but there is something else that stoping script from executing `deploy.sh`.
+executed successfully but there is something else that stopping script from executing `deploy.sh`.

 **Checking main function**
 ```go